1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ---

 ### Mainsail
-I personally prefer to use Mainsail with Klipper as it's tailored for the usage of/with Klipper and gives you more tools made for Klipper right away.
+I personally prefer to use Mainsail with Klipper as it's tailored for Klipper and gives you more tools made for Klipper right away.
 Just to mention a few here:

 - You can edit the `printer.cfg` and every other file just directly within Mainsail and don't have to SSH to the Raspberry Pi.